-Idakka and udaku (udakai) are hour-glass drums from south India.
+The idakka and udaku (udakai) represent a class of hour-glass drums from south India.
 They are very similar to the damaru which is found throughout India.
-Where the damaru is played by rattling knotted cords against the resonators, the idakka is played with a stick and the udaku is played with the hand.
-The udaku is structurally different in that it has a small snare made of hair, fishing line or similar material stretched over one side.
-Like the damaru both the udaku and the idakka's pitch may be bent by squeezing the lacing in the middle.
+Where the damaru is played by rattling knotted cords against the resonators, the udakai/iddaka is played by either the hand or a small stick (sometimes both).

 For comments, corrections, and suggestions, kindly contact David Courtney at [email protected]